Cord Blood Collection: confessions of a vampire-midwife

 Further resources

-You can find more information on this topic in my books and Reclaiming Childbirth Collective lessons.
+You can find more information on this topic in my Early Integration Phase Lesson Package or Reclaiming Childbirth Collective.

 Join my mailing list to receive a monthly newsletter containing updates, evidence-based information, musings, rants and other goodies.